zlehmann/animal-save-lab-v-000/README.md

 ## Instructions

 1. Open the index.html in the browser to navigate to different animal pages to see which ones you can rescue.
-Click on any individual animal to see they dangers they face.
+Click on any individual animal to see the dangers they face.
 Once you are looking at a particular animals page, clicking and dragging on the corner of the browser and resizing the window you will see where the animal runs into trouble.